-The application deadlines are described in this guideline.
+The application deadlines are described in the Introduction section of this guideline.

-- All applicants are asked to submit their applications electronically (file size not to exceed 5MB) as a PDF (minimum size 12 font calibri preferred, minimum 1cm page margins). - The Clinical Trial Grant application should be submitted by email to Dr Davor Stanic, FightMND Research Co-Ordinator, at researchgrants@fightmnd.org.au.
+- All applicants are asked to submit their applications electronically (file size not to exceed 5MB) as a PDF (minimum size 12 font - calibri preferred, minimum 1cm page margins). - The Clinical Trial Grant application should be submitted to FightMND by email to Dr Davor Stanic, at researchgrants@fightmnd.org.au.